 The pelvic health team have put together a presentation on Urinary Incontinence that you can read through here

 And this is a leaflet version - Pelvic Floor Exercises For Women.
 Many women find it difficult to remember to do their pelvic floor exercises.
 Using an app such as Squeezy can help, as you can set reminders at times that suit your daily routine.

-- This booklet is written by the POGP (Pelvic, Obstetric and Gynaecological Physiotherapy), a UK based Physiotherapy Professional Network affiliated to the Chartered Society of Physiotherapy.
-It contains information about the physiotherapy advice and treatment available for anyone with bladder and bowel problems.
+Pelvic Organ Prolapse - This booklet is written by the POGP (Pelvic, Obstetric and Gynaecological Physiotherapy), a UK based Physiotherapy Professional Network affiliated to the Chartered Society of Physiotherapy, for women who know they have or feel they might have symptoms associated with a pelvic organ prolapse

 Strengthening weak pelvic floor muscles can help to prevent or reduce pelvic organ prolapse symptoms.
 They can be strengthened by doing regular pelvic floor muscle exercises.

 We see many women who have been referred to physiotherapy due to symptoms of persistent pelvic pain.
 These can include bladder pain syndrome (interstitial cystitis), chronic pelvic pain and vulvodynia:

 Pain during and/or after sex is known as dyspareunia - Dyspareunia – Pain with Intercourse

 Taking care of the vulval (genital area) skin is important - Care of Vulval Skin